 What is Amazon FreeRTOS?

-Amazon FreeRTOS (a:FreeRTOS) is an operating system that makes microcontroller based edge devices easy to program, deploy, secure, and maintain.
+Amazon FreeRTOS (a:FreeRTOS) is an operating system that makes microcontroller-based edge devices easy to program, deploy, secure, and maintain.
 Amazon FreeRTOS is based on the FreeRTOS kernel, the popular open source operating system for microcontrollers, and includes software libraries that make it easy to securely connect devices locally, to the cloud, and update them remotely.
 The Amazon FreeRTOS console enables you to easily select and download the software components relevant to your use case.
-The Amazon FreeRTOS Qualification Program gives you the confidence that the microcontroller you choose fully supports the Amazon FreeRTOS features and capabilities.
 Amazon FreeRTOS helps keep microcontroller-based devices secure with support for data encryption and key management.
-And, Amazon FreeRTOS devices connect to AWS Greengrass Core devices, making it easy to connect multiple Amazon FreeRTOS devices together in a Greengrass Group.
+Amazon FreeRTOS devices connect to AWS IoT Greengrass Core devices, making it easy to connect multiple Amazon FreeRTOS devices together in an AWS IoT Greengrass group.
 Click here to learn more about Amazon FreeRTOS.

 Yes.
-Amazon FreeRTOS devices can connect directly to the cloud or connect to Greengrass.
-Amazon FreeRTOS does not require the use of AWS Greengrass.
+Amazon FreeRTOS devices can connect directly to the cloud or connect to AWS IoT Greengrass.
+Amazon FreeRTOS does not require the use of AWS IoT Greengrass.
 Amazon FreeRTOS runs on IoT endpoints and is often responsible for the ‘sensing’ and ‘acting’ in an IoT topology.

-What is the difference between AWS Greengrass and Amazon FreeRTOS?
+What is the difference between AWS IoT Greengrass and Amazon FreeRTOS?